matanox/pdf-converter/README.md

 ## Guidelines
 Each significant step is built as its own http directive, so that it can be invoked on its own during development.
+For asynchronous testing, it is suggested to use [vows.js](http://vowsjs.org/) and mocha for the rest. [sinon.js](http://sinonjs.org/docs/) may be used for time related testing or mocks and stubs, if applicable.

 ## License
 There is no license permitting reuse of this code for now.